stayones/code-UNiSVM/README.md

 # code-UNiSVM
 Code in Matlab &amp; Python for UniSVM

-# To see what is UniSVM
+# To learn more about UniSVM
 https://arxiv.org/abs/2006.09111